lala-data/cmustudent-repository/mentalhealth_part1.md

 Centre Signature data bank for Mental Health [click here](http://www.banquesignature.ca/en/a-propos/centre-signature/)

 Substance Abuse and Mental Health Data Archive [click here](https://www.datafiles.samhsa.gov/)

+## Method and Medium

+I am planning to use Tableau as the main tool to create Visualizations.
+The visualiations I am planning is mostly from CDC and other websites related to mental health.I am thinking about close to 4-5 visualizations.
+I will be using Shorthand for my final project presentation.For images in my presentation I would source it from [Unsplash] (https://unsplash.com/)

 ## Links that will be referred